nais/doc/clusters/laws-and-regulations.md

 #### Background

-When moving to GCP or other public cloud providers not based in Norway, an evaluation of the documentation requirements for the application must be done.
-There are several important regulations that apply to this documentation, as stated by The Archival Act For Public Archives of 2018 (referred to as The Archival Act from now on).
+When moving to GCP or other public cloud providers not offering data centers in Norway, an evaluation of the documentation requirements for the application must be done.
+There are several important regulations that apply to this documentation, as stated by The Archival Act For Public Archives of 2018 (referred to as The Archival Act in the following).

 The requirements are set to ensure documents that contain judicial or important administrative information are stored and made available for future inspection (§1)
 NAV is, as a public body and central government agency, obligated to keep archival records to make sure the documents are stored safely as information sources for present and future (§2).